Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Methods

-\cite{Toensing2023} show that the type of confidence interval from Equation~\eqref{statistics:prof_lik_ci}, assuming an asymptotic setting with the $\chi_1^2$-distribution, often inaccurately reflects parameter uncertainty for dynamic models in finite-sample cases.
-We investigate the appropriateness of this asymptotic assumption for both growth models in Section~\ref{sec:results_chi_12_assumption} for experimental data of gene modification experiments.
+In~\cite{Toensing2023}, the authors show that the type of confidence interval from Eq~\eqref{statistics:prof_lik_ci}, assuming an asymptotic setting with the $\chi_1^2$-distribution, often inaccurately reflects parameter uncertainty for dynamic models in finite-sample cases.
+We investigate the appropriateness of this asymptotic assumption for both growth models within a subsection of the analysis of gene knockout trials in PDX models.

 In the following, we show how the confidence intervals defined in \eqref{statistics:prof_lik_ci} are used to check parameter identifiability.
-Moreover, in Section~\ref{sec:results_evaluation_methods}, we introduce an evaluation method of the gene modification experiments for the exponential growth model relying on the confidence interval of a growth parameter.
+Later, we introduce evaluation methods of the gene modification experiments for the growth models relying on confidence intervals of growth parameters.

-\subsection{Parameter identifiability}
+\subsubsection{Parameter identifiability}

 Before we compute and interpret parameter estimates, we check whether the model parameters can be unambiguously identified.
 The literature distinguishes between two types of parameter identifiability: a parameter~$\theta_j$ is called structurally identifiable if a unique maximum of~$\ell(\bm y|\bm{\theta})$ exists with respect to~$\theta_j$.
 Otherwise, the parameter~$\theta_j$ is structurally non-identifiable.
-In this case, $\text{PL}_j(q)$ is, in general, constant, which means that the model parametrisation is ambiguous in the sense that different parameter values yield the same model trajectories of $\bm{x}(t)$ or $\eta(t)$ \citep{Raue2010}.
-Structural non-identifiability can usually be resolved by a model reparametrisation or fixing parameters to certain values \citep{Wieland2021}.
-A more detailed discussion on structural identifiability is given in \cite{Anstett-Collin2020} which further distinguishes between local and global identifiability.
+In this case, $\text{PL}_j(q)$ is, in general, constant, which means that the model parametrisation is ambiguous in the sense that different parameter values yield the same model trajectories of $\bm{x}(t)$ or $h(\bm x(t))$~\cite{Raue2010}.
+Structural non-identifiability can usually be resolved by a model reparametrisation or fixing parameters to certain values~\cite{Wieland2021}.
+A more detailed discussion on structural identifiability is given in~\cite{Anstett-Collin2020} which further distinguishes between local and global identifiability.